diegopetrucci/dot/.config/amp/commands/sync-global-agents-commands.md

 - `~/.codex/prompts`
 - `~/.claude/commands`
+- `~/.cursor/commands`
 - `~/.config/opencode/command`
 - `~/.config/amp/commands`

-If any of them contains an `md` that the others do not, add it there too.
+If any of them contains an `md` that the others do not, or a newer version, sync it to the other directories too.